hw-qiaolei/mysql_scripts/README.md

 * slave_host_password   : user's password of slave host
 * slave_server_id       : server id of slave, it is an unsigned integer, and is unique to each slave and should not use 1 (1 is used by master)

-Generally you can create a mysql slave within 20 seconds for an initial empty mysql installation.
+Generally you can create a mysql slave within 20 seconds for an initial mysql installation.

 4, contact me